shashimb228/Guessing-Game/README.md

-## guessinggame.sh for Coursera/JHU's The Unix Workbench course
+## guessinggame.sh

-README.md created: Mon Sep 25 12:57:06 PDT 2017
+This is my first Assignment

 Number of lines in guessinggame.sh: 26